12th August, 2.30pm.

-The second concert for 2018 is scheduled for 12th August.
-It will feature Hannah Fang playing Max Bruch's violin concerto in G minor.
-Conductor will be Peter van Drimmelen.
+Concert features Hannah Fang playing Max Bruch's violin concerto in G minor.
+Conductor is Peter van Drimmelen.

 HENG FANG (Hannah Fang), violin soloist